portellam/deploy-VFIO/README.md

 | <sub>**[Wikipedia](https://en.wikipedia.org/wiki/Video_Graphics_Array)**</sub> |

 ## Disclaimer:
 Use at your own risk.
-Please review list of files modified by this script.
-User assumes responsbility of good backups.
 Please review your system's specifications and resources.
 Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).